WebOfTrustInfo/rwot5-boston/draft-documents/lds-ocap/lds-ocap.md

      "id": "did:example:f7412b9a-854b-47ab-806b-3ac736cc7cda",
      "type": "Proclamation",

-     // This new attenuated proclamation points to the prevoius one "parent": "did:example:0b36c7844941b61b-c763-4617-94de-cf5c539041f1",
+     // This new attenuated proclamation points to the previous one "parent": "did:example:0b36c7844941b61b-c763-4617-94de-cf5c539041f1",

      // Now we grant access to one of Bob's keys